gonuco/aion.erc.contract/audit/code-review-trs/Savings.md

 	/**
 	 * Lock called, deposits no longer available.
 	 */
-	modifier postLock() { require(locked); _; }
+	// BK Ok - Note that this is not used modifier postLock() { require(locked); _; }

 	/**
 	 * Prestart, state is after lock, before start
 	 */
+	// BK Ok
 	modifier preStart() { require(locked && startBlockTimestamp == 0); _; }

 	/**
 	 * Start called, the savings contract is now finalized, and withdrawals
 	 * are now permitted.
 	 */
+	// BK Ok
 	modifier postStart() { require(locked && startBlockTimestamp != 0); _; }

 	/**
 	 * Uninitialized state, before init is called.
 Mainly used as a guard to
 	 * finalize periods and t0special.
 	 */
+	// BK Ok
 	modifier notInitialized() { require(!inited); _; }

 	/**